ding-lab/VirusScan/README.md

 VirusScan pipeline is a fully automated and modular software package designed for the fast and accurate detection of known viruses from NGS data.
 It works on LSF job scheduler.

-It was developed from VirusHunter pipeline, which focuses on identification of novel viruses for 454 reads.
-Compared to VirusHunter pipeline, VirusScan can work on Illlumina WGS, WES and RNA-Seq data and fastly return the discovery result of known viruses.

 ###Dependencies:###